tomrathjens/aerial_robotics_hardwre_project_group12/README.md

 - take into account theta of gates when planning trajectory -> to avoid colliding into gates' frame

+## presentation

+- length <= 4 slides

+- duration = 7 min

+- content :

+    - 1 slide on the gate setup for your experiment (Show environment layout(s) tested on)

+    - 1 slide on the strategy (Algorithm, what you spend most time on)

+    - 1 slide on the results (Statistics on mission time/success/…)

+    - 1 optional slide (with anything relevant to add)

 ## usefull links :
 - Commander methods\